 3. Increased Wear and Tear

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create annoying sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can create obnoxious noises when running and even require air conditioning repair.

 Excessive vibration can:

 - Place extra strain on parts and wear them out faster.